The 4 business benefits of an incentive program

 Do incentive programs work?
 After 22 years in the business, our experts believe a well-run incentive program is very effective in driving business growth because customers generally become excited about incentive programs and become fully engaged.
-That’s why we have outlined the top four ways your business can benefit from executing a program.
+That’s why we have outlined the top four business benefits of an incentive program.

 During the running of the incentive program, your business can expect to see increases in sales growth, as your customers will be motivated to buy from your business.
 By having a reward available for those buying your product, it encourages them to switch from competitors.
 The more incremental sales made, the more incremental profit the business makes.
 This level of profit should reflect the value of reward achievable.

 One of the true benefits of an incentive program is that it keep your products top of mind with your customers.
 According to Business Australia, “giving your customers a reward for returning to your business can be an effective way of encouraging your customers to stay loyal to you.”
 Business Australia also explained an incentive can “help you keep loyal customers, while also generating word of mouth for your business.”

 Incentive programs also establish an emotional connection between your business, sales representatives and your customers.
 The bond is created as they work together to achieve a result; there is a sense of mutual satisfaction in achieving the target.
 The incentive could be an all-expenses paid-for trip or a money-can’t-buy thrill experience.
 The bond will then become stronger if they both go on an exclusive trip or experience together.
 The more memorable the experience, the greater the word of mouth will be; meaning it is more likely to succeed bigger and better in the years following.